tobiasvl/chiposlo/README.md

 p2bin -l 0 CHIPOSLO.p
 ```

 The code is a modified version of the CHIPOS code available for download on [Michael J. Bauer's DREAM 6800 website](http://www.mjbauer.biz/DREAM6800.htm).
-Michael has said to me in private correspondence that the code is in the public domain.
+Michael J. Bauer has graciously related to me in private correspondence that the code is in the public domain.

 The commit history in this repository details the changes I've made (the initial commit contains the original CHIPOS code).